 How to write a business case

 A business case is the most important document you will ever need to write for a project.
 It explains why your organisation will invest time and resources into a project.
 Without a rock-solid business case your project is unlikely to get a return on investment.
+Writing a business case is often a skill learned on a business analyst course.

 This article explains how to write a business case.
 It includes 2 business case examples and a free business case template for you to download.